AJ-AJ-AJ/rails_bog_app/Bog_React_on_Rails.md

     root to: "creatures#index"

     get "/creatures", to: "creatures#index", as: "creatures"
-    get "/creatures/new", to: "creatures#new", as: "new_creature"
     post "/creatures", to: "creatures#create"
     get "/creatures/:id", to: "creatures#show", as: "creature"
-    get "/creatures/:id/edit", to: "creatures#edit", as: "edit_creature"
     patch "/creatures/:id", to: "creatures#update"
     # put "/creatures/:id", to: "creatures#update"    # optional
   end